-Just 7.5 miles southeast of Birmingham, Solihull offers a unique blend of country and city life with lots of green spaces and excellent amenities.
+Just 7.5 miles southeast of Birmingham, Solihull, a historic market town offers a unique blend of country and city life with lots of green spaces and excellent amenities.

 Since it has several highly-rated schools, the town is suitable for families with kids of all ages.
 If you are looking for work, there are plenty of thriving businesses in the area.

-The average house price in Solihull is around £320,000, which makes it one of Birmingham’s pricier neighbourhoods.
+The average house price in Solihull is around £320,000, which makes it one of Birmingham’s pricier neighborhoods.

 Make the Move to Birmingham

 Before you settle on moving to Birmingham, visit the area and spend some time exploring the city to get an accurate picture of what living there feels like.
 That way, you can better judge if it is a good fit for you and your family.